Jim Daly

 Meditations on The Seven Last Words of Christ

-WEDNESDAY: The Third Words
+The Seventh Words

 Continue ReadingTopics: Family and Home Tags: church, faith

-The Climb to Calvary – Part II
+The Climb to Calvary – Part VI

 THE CLIMB TO CALVARY